foods to foster a healthy relationship when recovering from AFRID

 From a nutritional standpoint, individuals with ARFID face similar health risks as those with Anorexia Nervosa; both diagnoses are primarily characterized by dietary restriction.
 Also, the very thought of eating foods outside one’s comfort zone can be highly upsetting for individuals with ARFID and Anorexia alike.

-However, while dietary restriction in Anorexia Nervosa clients tends to be motivated by body image dissatisfaction and/or fear of weight gain, individuals with ARFID are compelled to avoid certain types of food for reasons unrelated to body image.
+While dietary restriction in Anorexia Nervosa clients tends to be motivated by body image dissatisfaction and/or fear of weight gain, individuals with ARFID are compelled to avoid certain types of food for reasons unrelated to body image.
 Dietary restrictions/ avoidances in people with ARFID tend to be sense-based (texture, smell, color, etc.) or arise out of one’s concern over aversive experiences like choking or vomiting.
+As a result, individuals have very specific lists of foods that they are comfortable eating, which they deem to be “ARFID Safe Foods.”

-Some examples of common ARFID “safe foods” are:
+Some examples of common ARFID “Safe Foods” are:

 • White bread